SazidulAlam47/react-project-startup/README.md

 ## Project Structure

-The template adheres to a structured layout commonly observed in React applications, facilitating organization and maintainability:
+The script adheres to a structured layout commonly observed in React applications, facilitating organization and maintainability:

 -   **src:** Houses the core source code of the application.